ykopatko/logs-archive-api/README.md

 # FastAPI Logs Archive API

-### This API provides functionalities to upload, archive, and search logs.
+### This API provides functionalities to upload, archive, and search logs in asynchronous way.

 ## Getting Started